Bridei son of Beli: Early life

 Bridei must have been born no later than 628, as the death of his father Beli of Alt Clut is recorded in the Annales Cambriae as taking place in 627.
 Bridei was probably brought up within the Northumbrian court, having possibly been taken there as a hostage by the Northumbrian king Oswiu after the killing of the Dal Riatan king Domnall Brecc by Bridei's half-brother Eugein of Alt Clut in 643.

 Rise to power

-Bridei's accession to the Pictish kingship seems to have been due at least in part to the influence of the Northumbrian kings Oswiu and Ecgfrith.
-Bridei was passed over several times for the succession to both the Pictish and Alt Clut kingships, probably as the fall of his grandfather Edwin of Northumbria in 633 diminished Bridei's political connectedness, but the marriage of his aunt Eanflæd to the newly crowned King of Bernicia Oswiu in 642 would have seen him once again become well-connected to the centres of Northumbrian power.
+Accession of Bridei to the Pictish kingship seems to have been due at least in part to the influence of the Northumbrian kings Oswiu and Ecgfrith.
+Bridei was passed over several times for the succession to both the Pictish and Alt Clut kingships, probably as the fall of his grandfather Edwin of Northumbria in 633 diminished political connectedness of Bridei, but the marriage of his aunt Eanflæd to the newly crowned King of Bernicia Oswiu in 642 would have seen him once again become well-connected to the centres of Northumbrian power.